imtiazjava/Master_Code/README.md

 Specification : The method hollowRectangleStarPattern() is determined by the following rules:
 -If M ,N is negative or zero then print -1.
--If M, N is more then 10 then, print -2.
+-If M, N is not in a range of above constraints then, print -2.
 -Otherwise print the hollow rectangle star pattern.

 Sample Input1: